Serenade Of The Seas accidents and incidents

 |23 January 2004||Ship Listing|

 On January 23, 2004, the ship sharply turned causing 13,5 degree listing for 20 sec.
 The incident was caused by a human error (miscommunication between crew).
-As result of the listing, the indoor pool overflew and flooded a stairway.
+As a result of the listing, the indoor pool overflew and flooded a stairway.
 A total of 24 passengers and 4 crew sustained minor injuries.

 You can add more details on reported here accident or submit new / your own Serenade Of The Seas ship incident ("Cruise Minus" report) via CruiseMapper's contact form.